 Government-owned corporations

-The Queensland Government owns many commercial businesses in energy, water, rail and ports.
+The Queensland Government owns commercial businesses in energy, water, rail and ports.

-The government established these businesses on behalf of Queenslanders because they were services critical to the economy, provided crucial infrastructure to the state and the marketplace did not support their private establishment.
-Over the years, the Queensland Government has corporatised these commercial businesses to enable them to operate efficiently.
+The government established these businesses on behalf of Queenslanders as they were services critical to the economy, provided crucial infrastructure to the state and the marketplace did not support their private establishment.
+Over time, the Queensland Government has corporatised these commercial businesses to enable them to operate efficiently.

-Queensland Treasury monitors the performance of all these government-owned corporations.
-We also monitor the performance of 2 statutory bodies which have commercial operations.
-The statutory bodies and government-owned corporations are listed below.
+Queensland Treasury monitors the performance of these government-owned corporations (GOCs) as well as 2 statutory bodies with commercial operations.
+These are listed below.

 • negotiating the annual performance contract and five-yearly plans for the businesses and monitoring performance against targets throughout the year